dmalt/PSIICOS/scripts/biomag2010/journal.md

 I've reproduced Alex's results with components.
 Two problem appeared.
-1) I've ran the analyses for the real part of cross-spectrum but the phase visualization showed that phase lag for the second component is very close to pi/2.
+1) I've ran analyses for the real part of cross-spectrum but the phase visualization showed that phase lag for the second component is very close to pi/2.
 Then I checked the code for phase computation and it appeared that I was projecting only on the first dipole of each node of a